 Based in Panama, NordVPN is outside the jurisdiction of the "14-eyes" group of security information sharing countries, and as you'd expect from a reputable VPN company in a crowded marketplace, there's no logging of customer surfing habits.
 There's also the usual kill switch, which will kill a list of specified apps should the VPN tunnel collapse.
 Unlike some other VPN clients, you select the apps to kill from a scrollable list.

 Monthly fees are at the high end of the VPNs reviewed here, but the sheer number of servers should mean you get a rock solid service without connection delays.
-Along with the basic monthly fee, there's also a deal of $42 for 6 months, and a yearly fee of $69.00.
+Along with the basic monthly fee, there's also a deal of $42 for 6 months ($7 per month), and a yearly fee of $69.00 ($5.75 per month).
 Nord accepts credit cards, PayPal and Bitcoin as well as Paymentwall, which is US-based.

 Speaking of privacy, NordVPN can also connect to the Tor onion network directly instead of installing specialised software.
 Simply click the server list and select Onion over VPN.
 Select a server as an entry point to the Tor network and click connect.

 A simple-to-use VPN solution with a huge number of servers to choose from.
-Tor access makes this attractive to serious privacy nuts, but there can be problems streaming Netflix US.
+Tor access makes this attractive to serious privacy nuts and Netflix lovers too.